Ludovic Stewart, 2nd Duke of Lennox: Scotland

 Lennox was made the King's Lieutenant of the North, and took a force to the north of Scotland against the Earls of Huntly and Erroll.
 The castles of Ruthven in Badenoch and Inverness surrendered to him, and he held justice courts in Elgin.
-The wages of his soldiers were paid from money given by Queen Elizabeth to James VI.
+The wages of his soldiers were paid from money given by Queen Elizabeth I to James VI.
 He ordered his sister the Countess of Huntly and the Countess of Erroll to go the court of James VI.
 On 8 February 1595 he came to Aberdeen, and was made a burgess of the town at the Mercat Cross.
 Several members of his retinue were also made burgesses, including Sir Robert Melville of Murdocairny and David Moysie secretary-depute to the king.
 When his horse was sick, Lennox wrote to the Laird of Kilravock to borrow his "black hackney nag".

 As a New Year's day gift in 1596 James VI give him a jewel with a crown set with diamonds worth 90 crowns.
 In March 1597 James VI allowed Adam Bruntfield and James Carmichael, son of Sir John Carmichael, to fight in single combat on Cramond Island, or the nearby Links of Barnbougle, because Bruntfield accused Carmichael of killing his brother, Stephen Bruntfield, Captain of Tantallon, in treasonous circumstances.
 Lennox went to the island to be the judge of their fight with the Laird of Buccleuch and Sir James Sandilands.
 They wore lightweight clothes of satin and taffeta, one in blue, and one in red.
 Bruntfield killed Carmichael.
 There were said to be 5,000 spectators.

 Lennox hosted a banquet for the Duke of Holstein, brother of Anna of Denmark, on 25 May 1598.
 Lennox joined with the "Gentleman Adventurers of Fife" in a controversial project to resettle the Isle of Lewis.
 The king gave him the title Lieutenant within the bounds of Lewis, Ronalewis, and Trouternes.
 Lennox intended to go to Lewis in October 1598, and in December he was at the Bog o'Gight with the Earl of Huntly and planning to go to Lewis when the other adventurers or Lewisers arrived there.